Dried Diced Apples

 Apples, sulfur dioxide as a preservative.
 Apples are a natural product and may contain an occasional seed.
 Contains sulfites.

-Dried apples work great for making butter because they have a long part of the process removed.
+Dried apples work great for making butter because a long part of the cooking process is done.
 But this is still a long, slow recipe and cooking equipment varies.
-Keep an eye on the process to get a feel for the time.
 The result is a velvety smooth apple butter that will rival any store bought brand.